1jour1vin

 About the wine:

 The nose is wonderfully intense, ripe, and concentrated, with aromas of toasted oak.
-Supple and vibrant on the palate, the fruit is crisp and fresh, with fine yet firm tannins that lend the wine a touch of tension and structure.
-Cinnamon and clove frame the bright fruit of blackcurrant and black cherry, with lovely acidity.
+Supple and vibrant on the palate, the fruit is crisp and fresh, with fine yet firm tannins that lend the wine a touch of tension and linearity.
+Cinnamon and clove frame the brilliant fruit of blackcurrant and black cherry, with lovely acidity.
 This wine is at once rich and firm, crisp and clear, fragrant and ripe.
-There is a lot going on here, including notes of dark bitter chocolate.
-Everything is unfolding.
-It needs time to relax, but it is wonderfully nuanced and truly captivating.
+There’s a lot going on here, including notes of dark, bitter chocolate.
+It’s all coming together.
+It needs time to open up, but it’s wonderfully nuanced and truly captivating.
 Striking and refreshing, it leaves a lasting impression.
 2028–2044

 Hachette Wine Guide